About the author

 Travel Can Be Stressful

 Let’s be honest: as much as it changes our lives, travel can be stressful.
-Flights can be canceled or delayed meaning you miss your connecting flight.
+Flights can be canceled or delayed, meaning you missed your connecting flight.

 Accommodation might not meet its expectations; believe me, this happens often.
 You also must have your wits about you with tourist scams.
 You must deal with these issues head-on and move past them as quickly as you can.

 Being prepared and organized can save you a lot of stress; this is one of the many lessons learned.
-Have your accommodation address written down and saved to Google Maps.
+Write down your accommodation address and save it to Google Maps.

 Note your flight details, and keep a copy of your passport securely but accessible online.
 As was said earlier, accommodation can throw up surprises like unclean apartments, noise disturbances, and inaccurate information.

-Read through any reviews, closely examine the photos, and ask any questions to the host.
+Read through any reviews, closely examine the photos, and ask the host questions.

-It happens to us all, whether you are working 9-5 in an office or a coffee shop in Tokyo.
-Since you have no one watching over you to motivate you, it can be a struggle at first.
+It happens to us all, whether we work 9-5 in an office or a coffee shop in Tokyo.
+It can be a struggle since no one is watching over us to motivate us.

 More so since you’ll want to explore the places you are staying in and not spend all your days staring at the walls in your accommodation.